bigdrum/da/design.md

 ## OVERVIEW

-Dabase or Da is provides a couchdb like document store solution based on SQL Database (currently is PostgresSQL, in theory, it should work on CockroachDB which provides horizontal scaling).
+Dabase or Da is provides a CouchDB like document store solution based on SQL Database.

 It is implemented purely on client side library so no extra server deployment is required.